corsairmarks/combined_silfae_revisited/mod/README.md

     * Xueench species: remove Solitary because this species had a point remaining but couldn't spend it
     * Your former overlords, the Beep Boops, will spawn if the Synthetic Dawn DLC is active
     * Beep-Boop species: removed High Maintenance, add Efficient Processors so that all points are spent
-    * Beep-Boop empire: now has custom `country_type` so they can fight you, and you won't automatically gain control of their planet for owning the starbase
+    * Beep-Boop empire: now a regular empire, with a special exception allowing them to have a colony in the same system (in order to fight you)
     * Beep-Boops will hate you for rejecting them
 * You can use the Octee-lan portraits for your own empires without any DLC requirements
 * You can use the Beep-Boop portrait (there is only one) for your own machine empires if you have Synthetic Dawn